 Reporting requirements beyond Fetch XML

-The reports written locally can be accessed from Dynamics 365 reports area making it appear to the users that they are running the reports from within CRM by hiding all the details behind the scene.
-This makes complex reporting possible even with CRM online.
+The reports written locally can be accessed from Dynamics 365 reports area making it appear to the users that they are running the reports from within Dynamics 365 by hiding all the details behind the scene.
+This makes complex reporting possible even with Dynamics 365 online.

-There are a few features of SSRS that are only fully available to CRM when it’s an on-premise installation.
+There are a few features of SSRS that are only fully available to Dynamics 365 when it’s an on-premise installation.

 One of the more useful features with on-premise implementations are complex parameters.
 By adding a combination of parameters in the report, the same report can function for a variety of different roles.
 The parameters chosen can even be used to drive the availability of further parameters, in a nested cascade.
 For example, a timecard report could be run for an entire organization.
 Adding a Department parameter and a User parameter would allow you to run the report for a specific employee within the Billing department.